 The Organ.-The course of study on this instrument will include Rinck's Organ School, Buck's Pedal Studies, Bach's Preludes and Fugues, Mendelssohn's Sonatas.
 Registration, and playing of church music will receive special attention.
-Students have access to a fine pipe-organ with two manuals.
+Students have access to a good harmonium with two manuals, run by electricity, in a heated room, for winter practice, and a pipe organ in summer.